geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With grief the Gnomes so sad an object view'd,
 In Chrysos' eye the tear unbidden stood,
 When thus he cried: " And art thou too a prey
-To the dire rage of this ill-omen'd day ?
+To the dire rage of this ill-omen'd day?
 Oh! who so brave in war's destructive scene,
-In peace so mild, so gentle, so serene !
+In peace so mild, so gentle, so serene!
 Still on thy path propitious fortune smil'd,
 And glory claim'd thee as her favourite child.
 830